R

 As a forester, I unnaturally focus on the question of “What species are those trees?”
 In my mind, they are bur oaks or, possibly in some cases, chestnuts.
 Most of the big old chestnuts disappeared from the American forests over a century ago.
 So, for the most part, I’m going with bur oaks.

 Now, bur oak has an interesting natural history.
 Best known, maybe, is its role in “oak openings” of the eastern prairies.
 Prone to regular fires, few trees could survive on these rich soils that now grow corn and soybeans.
 Bur oaks have thick corky bark, even on saplings.
-This this nearly fireproof coat protects the trees from all but the most severe wildfires.
+This nearly fireproof coat protects the trees from all but the most severe wildfires.
 The crown pattern of large trees appears crooked and bent, with fewer branches than most trees, rendering a morbid look to those with accommodating imaginations.

 As settlers migrated across these broad prairies, the open stands of large bur oak provided the scant shade that sheltered them from the scorching summer sun.
 The grandmother trees, often over 300 years old, lofted expansive crowns held high by stout branches gnarled by the perpetual prairie winds.
 Church picnics and many a marriage proposal undoubtedly occurred under this shade.